 What Are Sign Standoffs?

 Sign standoffs, sometimes referred to as standoff screws, are pieces of hardware used for sign mounting purposes.
-The standoff itself—consisting of a barrel, cap, and wall screw—fastens to the sign and attaches it to the wall, leaving a roughly 1-inch gap.
+The standoff itself consists of a barrel, cap, and wall screw.
+It fastens to the sign and attaches it to the wall, leaving a roughly 1-inch gap.

-Unlike other sign mounting methods, the use of sign standoffs allows the sign to pop out from the wall.
+Unlike other sign mounting methods, the use of sign standoff hardware allows the sign to pop out from the wall.

-Standoffs are usually made from aluminum and are available in a number of finishes, such as satin and polished.
+Standoffs are usually made from aluminum.
+They are available in various finishes, such as satin and polished.
 However, they can also be made out of stainless steel, brass, or other materials with different types of metallic finishes.

 Additionally, there are different types of standoffs in terms of function:

 - Through-hole standoffs are the most popular style, as they can create an even greater visual impact on signage.
-With a through-hole standoff, holes are drilled in the sign material so the cap can be screwed into the barrel.
-As a result, the sign panel is separated from the façade to which it’s attached.
+With a through-hole standoff, holes are drilled into the sign material so the cap can be screwed into the barrel.
+As a result, the sign panel is separated from the façade it’s attached to.

 - Edge grip standoffs grip the sign at its edge, so there’s no need to drill any holes.
-With an edge grip standoff, either the hardware or the sign itself is notched to allow the cylindrical standoff to fit in and hold the sign in place.
+With an edge grip standoff, either the hardware or the sign itself is notched.
+In both cases, this allows the cylindrical standoff to fit in and hold the sign in place.

-There are several benefits to hanging signage with standoffs, which is why their use is an increasingly popular choice in the sign industry.
+There are several benefits to hanging signage with standoffs.
+That’s why this mounting hardware has become an increasingly popular choice in the sign industry.
 Here are just a few examples…

 - They give a more aesthetically pleasing look to signage.

-Perhaps the most common reason that sign standoffs are utilized is that they can transform the appearance of ordinary signage.
+The most common reason sign standoffs are used is that they can transform the appearance of ordinary signage.
 The simple addition of this hardware provides otherwise lackluster displays with an eye-catching, 3-dimensional look.
 Plus, it makes signs in unique shapes even more prominent.

-With sign standoffs, you can enhance a display’s appeal and complement the building’s existing décor, which is especially important when clients fear their ADA signage will clash with their interior design.
+With sign standoff hardware, you can enhance a display’s appeal and complement the building’s existing décor.
+This is especially important when clients fear their ADA signage will clash with their interior design.

 - They ensure that signs are hung properly.

 When using tape or other adhesive to hang signage, there’s always a risk that the display could fall down.
-With standoffs, however, that risk is greatly reduced.
-The hardware provides a more reliable means of hanging signage, as standoffs are screwed into the wall and are sturdy enough to support the weight of the display itself.
+With standoffs, however, that risk is significantly reduced.
+The hardware provides a more reliable means of hanging signage.
+The standoffs are screwed into the wall and are sturdy enough to support the weight of the display itself.